InvisibleWrench/FlutterMidiCommand/README.md

 Android, iOS/macOS, Linux, Windows, and Web use platform notifications to wake a fresh device snapshot and emit setup events only after a real MIDI-device change is observed.
 BLE MIDI is scan-driven: `MidiSetupChange.deviceAppeared` is emitted for scan results, and connection loss is emitted as `MidiSetupChange.deviceDisconnected`.

+On Windows, native device monitoring now keeps USB MIDI hot-plug changes in sync with `devices`, and multi-port WinMM endpoints are paired into full-duplex devices when matching input/output port sets can be inferred consistently.

-See `example/` for a complete app with UI and transport toggles.
+See `example/` for a complete app with:

+- independent transport toggles for RTP, BLE, and Virtual MIDI
+- a manual `Refresh Devices` action for the current device snapshot
+- a separate `Scan BLE` action so Bluetooth discovery does not double as general device refresh

 ## Message parser